First Time Home Buyer Guide: Programs and Requirements

 - They follow the guidelines set forth by each agency

-FHA is an acronym that stands for Federal Housing Authority.
+FHA is an acronym that stands for the Federal Housing Authority.
 FHA loans have been around for a long time and are quite popular among the first time home buyer crowd.
-When using an FHA mortgage, buyers are asked to pay 3.5%* of the sales price as a down payment.
-However, FHA is different from most other loans because it will allow the down payment to be a gift from a member of the borrower’s family.
+When using an FHA mortgage, buyers are asked to pay at least 3.5%* of the sales price as a down payment.
+Similar to other loans, FHA will allow the down payment to be a gift from a member of the borrower’s family.
 It is also possible to use grant money from either local or state agencies in various states.

-Another distinguishing fact about FHA is their ability to approve loans for borrowers that have less than perfect credit.
-It is possible to get approved for a mortgage with FHA if the borrower has a credit score all the way down into the 600s.
+Another distinguishing fact about FHA is its ability to approve loans for borrowers that have less than perfect credit.
+It is possible to get approved for a mortgage with FHA if the borrower has a credit score all the way down into the 500s.
 Compared to many other programs, this one fact is a huge help to numerous borrowers.

 FHA will also allow the seller of the home to pay the closing costs for the mortgage.
 This can be a great feature for a first time home buyer and it can save the buyer thousands of dollars at the closing.

 *Down payment requirement can vary depending on credit score.

 The Non-Occupying Co-Borrower Option: FHA and Freddie Mac Edition